Summary

 Introduction

-If you are using a laptop that’s connected to a docking station, you may want to close the laptop and only use the external displays and mouse/keyboard.
-However, this isn’t possible if closing the laptop tells the computer to “go to sleep.”
-This guide will walk you through how to change this setting.
+If you are using a laptop connected to a docking station, you may prefer to close the laptop and use only the external displays, mouse, and keyboard.
+However, this isn’t an option if closing the laptop causes the computer to sleep.
+This article describes how to change the setting that determines what happens when you close the lid.

-Leaving the screen on when the laptop is closed is now the default behavior for all staff computers.
-If the setting is changed, it will be automatically reverted to the default when the computer is restarted.
-If your laptop does not keep the screen on when the lid is closed even after a restart, please contact IT for assistance.
+Staying awake when the laptop is closed has become the default behavior for PCC staff computers.
+If you change the setting, it automatically reverts to the default when you restart the computer.
+If your external monitor goes dark when you close the lid of your staff laptop, even after a restart, contact IT for assistance.

 Instructions